kiarafrobles/www.retroreport.org/_posts/2015-05-21-on-location-at-mits-distributed-robotics-lab.md

 ---
-title: "On location at MIT\'s Distributed Robotics Lab"
+title: "On location at MIT's Distributed Robotics Lab"
 published: true
 date: 2015-05-21T19:25:00.000Z
 description: "We had the chance to shoot some pretty innovative experiments at MIT's Distributed Robotics Lab for an upcoming story on Artificial Intelligence."